ivantrj/body-fat-calculator/README.md

-# BMI Calculator
+# Body Fat Calculator

-This is a Body Mass Index Calculator inspired by the beautiful designs made by [Ruben Vaalt](https://dribbble.com/shots/4585382-Simple-BMI-Calculator).
+This is a Body Fat Calculator inspired by the designs made by [Ruben Vaalt](https://dribbble.com/shots/4585382-Simple-BMI-Calculator).